Practice Learning 1 (L5095)

-- Direct practice experience with service users/carers, including the experience of taking considered and professional risks within a particular placement context and setting
+- Direct practice experience with service users/carers, including the experience of holding cases and understanding the need, multiplicity of need and complexity of cases within a particular placement context and setting

-- regular practice teaching with a designated practice teacher/assessor, including purposeful reflection on the process and content of practice and the links between direct practice, theoretical learning and research
+- Regular supervision, support and guidance with a designated Practice Educator, who is a qualified Social Worker with experience of work based learning and assessment.
+There will be an opportunity for purposeful reflection on the process and content of practice and the links between direct practice, theoretical learning and research.

-- the development, through supervision and practice teaching, of your ability to practice in a self-directed way and to identify when it is necessary and appropriate to seek advice and supervision
+- The ability to practice in a self-directed way and to identify when it is necessary and appropriate to seek advice and supervision.

-- timely, honest and constructive feedback on direct observations of practice by the practice teacher/assessor or other designated persons
+- Timely, honest and constructive feedback on direct observations of practice by the practice teacher/assessor or other designated persons and from service users.

 Contact hours and workload